Configuring Claude Code with DeepSeek V4 PRO APIs

 && rm -rf /var/lib/apt/lists/*

-The dev container JSON installs both extensions and wires their API keys:
+The dev container JSON installs the extension and wires the API key:

-The .env file (gitignored) supplies a single key for both tools:
+The .env file (gitignored) supplies the API key:

 ANTHROPIC_AUTH_TOKEN=<your-deepseek-api-key>